Wabinab/xenoblade-future-redeemed/src/05_way_home.md

 "Them's fighting words."

-"Ha, hahaha!"
+"Huh, hahaha!"
 There was silence between them, but their eyes transferred more emotions than can be put into language.
 After a while, Matthew held out his fist, and he punched back.

 Later on, Na'el, Matthew, Dillon, and some others that chose to left behind watched as they left.
 The child, being the last, turned around and shouted, "**Na'el!
 Remember your promise!**" She waved as she did so.
 Her parents waited for her while others walked on.